Last updated: May 9, 2026

 Other reasons to consider remortgaging

-If you are on a capital repayment mortgage, each payment you make will reduce the amount that you owe, therefore when you come to the end of your mortgage deal, it’s likely that your Loan-to-Value (LTV) band will have gone down from when you originally took out your loan.
+You are on a capital repayment mortgage – each payment you make reduces the amount that you owe, so when you come to the end of your mortgage deal, it’s likely that your Loan-to-Value (LTV) will have gone down.

-Furthermore, if your home’s value has increased during this period, this could mean you’ve moved to a lower LTV band, and you could now get a better rate, borrow more, or release equity for things like home improvements (although it’s a good idea to check if you’ll need to pay an Early Repayment Charge to exit your current mortgage).
+If your home’s value has increased – having more equity on your home could mean you’ve moved to a lower LTV band.
+You could now get a better rate, borrow more, or release equity for things like home improvements.
+It’s always a good idea to check if you’ll need to pay an Early Repayment Charge to exit your current mortgage.

-Your existing lender will also have a process where you can increase your borrowing once you have additional equity available – this is often called a further advance – and you are usually able to do this at any time whether you are in a fixed rate period or not.
+You want to borrow more money from your lender – your existing lender will have a process where you can increase your borrowing once you have additional equity available. – Tthis is often called a further advance – and you are usually able to do this at any time whether you are in a fixed rate period or not.

 If you are getting a further advance at the same time as switching to a new product for your original mortgage, some lenders have processes to make this simple and easy by having the same rate applied to part of your mortgage.